OpenNTI/nti.leml/README.md

 UI Functionality:
 =================

--Click a node to select it (border becomes red).
+- Click a node to select it (border becomes red).
--Right click a selected node to delete it.
+- Right click a selected node to delete it.
--Right click another node to draw an arrow between them.
+- Right click another node to draw an arrow between them.
--Click on the canvas to remove selection.
+- Click on the canvas to remove selection.
--Right click on a selected edge to remove it.
+- Right click on a selected edge to remove it.
--Select a context, then right click nodes to add them to the context
+- Select a context, then right click nodes to add them to the context

-Drag and Drop Functionality:
+#### Drag and Drop Functionality:
--Drag and drop from the toolbar to the canvas.
+- Drag and drop from the toolbar to the canvas.

 API Routes: